Free Printable Easter Scavenger Hunts for Kids: 2 Versions

 What kid doesn’t love brightly dyed eggs, pastel colored jelly beans, and hippity hopping bunnies!?
 Easter is such a fun time to encourage friendship and plan EGGciting treats and activities for our kids.
 As a mom I LOVE hiding plastic eggs in the back yard and rereading our favorite Easter stories.
 Traditions are everything in my house.
-That’s why I am so excited to share these adorable and engaging holiday scavenger hunt lists for your little bunnies!
+That’s why I am so excited to share these adorable and engaging Easter scavenger hunts for kids with you!

 easter scavenger hunt ideas